myominhtet/BurmeseLLM-Character_Level/README.md

-This is self practice for build LLM from scratch.
-I used BUrmese Dataset collected from WIKI articles by myself.
+This is self-practice for building LLM from scratch.
+I used Burmese Dataset collected from WIKI articles.
 First stage is building BigramLanguageModel